ArguedJoker/sfia2/README.md

 With the idea of a minimum viable project (MVP):

 * the application had to be deployed using containerisation and orchestration tools such as docker and kubernetes and Jenkins to provide the CI pipeline that would enable testing on the application.
-* The project had to make sue of two managed Database Servers - one for testing and the other for production.
+* The project had to make use of two managed Database Servers - one for testing and the other for production.
 * Ansible would be used to provision the environment that the CI server would need to run and make use of NGINX of a reverse proxy so that the application was accessible to the user.
 * If a change is made to the code base, webhooks should be used so that Jenkins would recreate and redeploy the changed applications.